Indonesian Esoteric Buddhism: Borobodur

 The largest Buddhist stupa in the world is the 9th-century complex at Borobudur in central Java, built as a Mandala, a giant three-dimensional representation of Esoteric Buddhist cosmology.
 The temple shows Indian and local influences and is decorated with 2,672 relief panels and 504 Buddha statues.
 The reliefs depict stories from the Lalitavistara Sutra, Jataka tales and the Gandavyuha sutra.

 Borobudur was abandoned sometime in the classic period, whether caused by human activity; of war or political turmoil, or natural disasters, as it lies on a volcanic plain of Merapi and other active volcanoes in central Java.
-There is no mention of Borobudur in any of Majapahit sources, implies that this structure already forgotten in the last classic-period.
+There is no mention of Borobudur in any of Majapahit sources, implying that this structure was already forgotten by the end of the classic period.
 A major restoration project was undertaken between 1975 and 1982 by the Indonesian government and UNESCO and the monument is now a World Heritage Site.
 It is the most visited tourist attraction in Indonesia and it is still used by Buddhists for pilgrimage.